shawnleftwich/documentation/brokers/csv.md

 the filename while the file is being imported so we don't attempt to import partially uploaded files.

-Files should be uploaded to our SFTP at most once an hour and maybe less frequently if they are very large.
+All carriers must be uploaded every hour.

+The last 24 hours of updated+inserted loads must be uploaded at most every hour between 6 AM and 6 PM and the last 60 days of updated+inserted loads must be uploaded at 10 PM every night.
+This may be subject to change depending on how large the files are.

 All dates + times should be in [iso8601](https://en.wikipedia.org/wiki/ISO_8601) format.